Skip to Content

 Boda Bodas (Motorcycle Taxis)

-While visiting Uganda, consider buying your own helmet to wear while riding a boda boda.
+While visiting Uganda, consider buying your own helmet to wear while riding boda bodas.
 It could save your life.
 If you’re on a boda and you feel that the driver is driving recklessly, get off, pay, and find another boda with a safer driver.
 It’s never a problem to find another boda.

 Some boda boda drivers are also criminals.
-It is not safe to take a random boda that you flag down on the street.
+It is not safe to take a random boda that you flag down on the street after dark.
 The driver could drive you to a deserted area and rob you.
 Alternatively, they could drive you to their accomplices who are waiting to rob you.
 Use Safe Boda or call a trusted driver if you need to move at night.
 During the day, it is safe to flag down a random driver.

 Trucks